RURAL CINEMA – ENVIRONMENTAL JUSTICE FILM SERIES CALL FOR APPLICATIONS

 Working Films strives to make all of our events and programs accessible, including our application processes.
 To request an accessibility accommodation or adjustment, please email firstname.lastname@example.org, or call us at 910-342-9000.

-As the southern and eastern U.S. reels from a record breaking hurricane season and rural communities across the West have been devastated by wildfires – it’s clear, the impacts of climate change are not some distant possibility.
-It is unfolding before us now.
-The coming year will be a time when organizers, particularly those in rural areas and small towns with fewer resources, will need to exercise everything in their toolbox to move people to action.
+As rural areas across the US are increasingly devastated by the cascading crises of a global pandemic, stronger and more frequent climate-fueled disasters, and environmental racism – all compounded by the breakdown of civil discourse and community connections – face to face dialogue, whether in-person or virtual, is critical for civic engagement.
+The coming year will be a time when organizers, particularly those in rural areas and small towns with fewer resources, will need to exercise everything in their toolbox to gather their community and move them to action.
 With this in mind, we are excited to announce the next round of Rural Cinema.

-The program will support participants in holding live community film events that engage their communities and advance their goals over the course of one year.
+The program will support participants in holding live community film screenings that engage their communities and advance their environmental justice goals over the course of one year.
 These events will create spaces for residents to come together (in-person or virtually), discuss issues affecting their communities, learn and be inspired by the visual content and one another’s experiences, and generate solutions that address their needs and priorities.
-Each individual or organization selected to participate will receive virtual training, technical assistance, a $2,500 honorarium, and additional monetary support ($4,000-$5,000) to hold film screenings in their community to support their goals throughout 2021.
+Each individual or organization selected to participate will receive virtual trainings, technical assistance, film screening equipment, a $2,500 honorarium, and additional monetary support to hold film screenings in their community to support their goals throughout 2022.

 Five community leaders and/or organizations will be selected through a competitive application process.
-The following are key elements of the program, which will begin in April 2021.
+Applications are due on Monday January 24th.
+The following are key elements of the program, which will begin in February 2022.